The Poltergeist Elephant in the Room: The call for a paranormal renaissance

 “We’re missing the elephant poltergeist in the room” - John Fraser

-With tea and biscuits on my lap, I sat in a sold-out room at the Society for Psychical Research’s (SPR) headquarters listening to one of their paranormal investigators, John Fraser, present a talk on poltergeists.
-Fraser has just published a book on poltergeists (Poltergeists!
-A New Investigation Into Destructive Haunting), in which he argues for a reevaluation of poltergeist evidence, and a new way of investigating such cases, which are more common than we think.
+After hoarding the free tea and biscuits from the snack corner, I settled into a seat in the sold-out lecture room in the Society for Psychical Research’s (SPR) London headquarters, to hear one of their paranormal investigators present a talk on poltergeists.
+John Fraser had just published Poltergeists!
+A New Investigation Into Destructive Haunting, in which he argues for a reevaluation of poltergeist evidence, and a new way of investigating such cases, which are more common than we think.

 Walkabout JOTTs, in particular, can be an early indicator of a poltergeist case.
 These occur when something disappears and emerges in a place it couldn’t possibly have been moved.
 According to Fraser, it's this type of phenomena on the poltergeist spectrum which will likely turn out to be provable.
 Investigators thus need to change how they operate, looking past their ghost-hunting equipment to the “elephant poltergeist in the room”.